Start With a Core Mastermind Group, Then Build From There

 Start With a Core Group, Then Build From There

-Many of mastermind group facilitators try to fill a 10-person group, often ending up in hot water (or not being able to begin the group because they can’t find the 10 people).
+Many mastermind group facilitators try to fill a 15-person group, often ending up in hot water because they can’t find the 15 people to join at the same time.

-Next, take a vote on whether it’s time to add more people.
-If yes, how many?
+If you are ready to add new members, how many do you add?
 Don’t add too many all at once.
-I’d rather see you add only one or two new people at a time.
-This will help them to assimilate into the group and for the group to become cohesive.
-As the Facilitator, you want to help people to fit in and feel welcome, and not allow cliques to form among the “old members” versus the “new members.”
+I’d rather see you add a small cohort of new members rather than include 10 new members at once.
+This will help them to assimilate into the existing group and allow for group cohesion.
+As the facilitator, you want to help people to fit in and feel welcome, and not allow cliques to form among the “old members” versus the “new members.”
 It’s all about inclusiveness.

 There are many things to consider when you add new members to an existing group.
-Personality traits and individual goals either help a group to be more cohesive, or can break apart a group.
+Personality traits and individual goals either help a group to be more cohesive or can break a group apart.
 Consider creating an outline of what type of people you’re looking to add to your group, then interviewing people based on that checklist.

-Need help with how to select members for you group?
+Need help with how to select members for your group?
 Read my blog post How to Choose the Best Mastermind Group Members for ideas.

 5 thoughts on “Start With a Core Group, Then Build From There”